libremfg/rhize-docs/content/get-started/how-rhize-works.md

 - [**Upload master data.**]({{< relref "../how-to/model" >}})  Based on the ISA-95 object models.
 - [**Administrate.**]({{< relref "../deploy" >}}) Authenticate and scope access to systems and personnel.

-The UIs sit on top of the GraphQL API gateway, which serves as a programming interface for data analysis.
+These interfaces sit on top of the GraphQL API gateway, which serves as a programming interface for data analysis.
 Rhize customers also use the GraphQL interface to build their own applications, either with dedicated frontend developers or through low-code tools like Appsmith.

 Last but not least, the time-series data is observable through monitoring tools like Grafana.